tuftsdatalab/tuftsWorkshops/docs/2024_workshops/2024_bioinformatics301/01_source.md

 By default, **make install** will install applications into `/usr/local`, but regular users do not have permission to write into `/usr/lobcal`.

-The best way is to install applications into your home directory or /depot by passing the option `--prefix=TargetDirName` to `./configure`.
+The best way is to install applications into your home directory or your group's shared directory by passing the option `--prefix=TargetDirName` to `./configure`.

 ### bwa
 [BWA](https://bio-bwa.sourceforge.net/) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
-It consists of three algorithms: BWA-backtrack, BWA-SW and BWA-MEM.
-The first algorithm is designed for Illumina sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to 1Mbp.
-BWA-MEM and BWA-SW share similar features such as long-read support and split alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
-BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.
 #### Installation guide from [README](https://github.com/lh3/bwa)
 ```
 git clone https://github.com/lh3/bwa.git